ASRock0805/Voltage-Meter/README.md

 # Voltage Meter
-The output voltage of the sensor is converted by ADC.
+The output voltage of the sensor is converted by analog-to-digital converter (ADC).